Scophthalmidae: Climate change

 In addition to this fact, the increasingly negative population dynamics of all flatfish indicates that the clade has reached its maximum potential.
 Furthermore, some fisheries have overfished certain regions to the point of collapse.
 In these regions a bounce-back in population is not expected.
 This change is not just due to temperature change, but additional factors tied to climate change (i.e. ocean acidification, oxygen depletion, and decreases in net primary production).
 Climate change is a multivariate problem for scophthalmids as it has led to changes in distribution and net productivity in addition to the aforementioned decreases in population.
 Yet, these changes in distribution are not exclusive to potentially obvious latitudinal range shifts.
 The flatfish have also been observed migrating within regions, shifting their depth as well.
-Averaging to only a several meters per decade, this seemingly small change is drastic for the family.
+Averaging to only several meters per decade, this seemingly small change is drastic for the family.
 While decreasing depth can help scophthalmids fight the change in ocean temperature, the deeper they travel the less light can penetrate and both conditions and productivity also decrease.
 This is a negative constraint on the fish which will eventually reach its limit.

 Lastly, scophthalmids are simply less mobile than other taxa.
 Their activity rate is much lower than other fish of similar size and location (alternate pelagic and demersal species).
 Because of this, it is harder to migrate, maneuver, and adapt, making their adjustment period relatively slow.
 All finfish (including scophthalmids), however, are expected to shrink.
 The decrease in body size relates to the temperature change via oxygen levels.
 The growing restriction on oxygen levels proportional to the increase in temperature negatively affects body size, adding yet another side effect to the changing climate.

 Trawl fishing

 Put plainly, trawl fishing is when nets are dragged through the water to catch as many fish as possible.
 Bottom trawling (primarily industrially committed) is when this method is used on the seafloor where the nets are weighted and dragged.
 Frowned upon by marine biologists, bottom trawling is harmful to the ecosystem due to the displacement of sediment and organisms as well as the irreversible damage it creates.
 In addition to negatively affecting the ecosystem, bottom trawling proves to be highly dangerous to scophthalmids as well as other families of flatfish.
 This method of fishing exploits scophthalmids’ natural predator avoidance behaviors.
 Flatfish find comfort with the substrate, and use detection minimization techniques as their primary avoidance behavior.
-These strategies combine various techniques such as “ burial, highly evolved cryptic capabilities, and low activity,” all of which are useless and therefore detrimental in fighting trawls.
+These strategies combine various techniques such as " burial, highly evolved cryptic capabilities, and low activity," all of which are useless and therefore detrimental in fighting trawls.